txthinking/denolib/readme.md

 // r.uint8Array    // http reponse body binary, Unit8Array
 // r.text          // http reponse body text plain
 // r.json          // http reponse body if it can be parsed to json
-// r.formData      // http reponse body if it can be parsed to FromData
+// r.formData      // http reponse body if it can be parsed to FromData // see issue #2
 ```

-* No default `Content-Type`, make more transparent
-* If `Content-Type` is `application/x-www-form-urlencoded`, will try to parse body to form urlencoded
-* If `Content-Type` is `application/json`, will try to parse body to json
-* If `body` is `FormData`, `Content-Type: multipart/form-data; boundary=...` will be appended to headers automatically